kylejava/Weather-Display-for-Raspberry-Pi/README.md

 I am creating a program that would allow the user input their city and show the current weather and time on a Raspberry Pi display

+!!!Still trying to figure out how to get the time for EACH city,
+    as of right now itll only print the time on your local computer it will still print the weather of the city you enter

 Materials:
 1. Raspberry pi
 2. LCD screen (at least 16x2)